Home Loan Playbook

 What documentation do self-employed borrowers need for refinancing in California?

-Traditional refinancing demands two years of W-2 income documentation, but lenders offering bank-statement programs accept 12 months of statement history instead.
-This documentation flexibility distinguishes personalized service from one-size-fits-all underwriting, and it is particularly valuable for variable-income borrowers in California's high-cost housing markets.
+Traditional refinancing requires two years of W-2 income documentation, but lenders offering bank-statement programs accept 12 months of statement history instead.
+This documentation flexibility is particularly valuable for variable-income borrowers in California's high-cost housing markets, where one-size-fits-all underwriting often falls short.

 How long does refinancing take with digital-first lenders vs. traditional banks?

-Better Mortgage's 32-day average closing time versus the 42-day industry average illustrates the digital advantage — about 10 days saved through complete online applications and real-time status tracking.
+Better Mortgage's 32-day average closing time versus the 42-day industry average shows the digital advantage clearly: about 10 days saved through complete online applications and real-time status tracking.
 Full online execution without mandatory phone calls drives measurably faster closings than traditional bank processes.

 What are the red flags that a refinancing lender provides poor customer service?

-Fee-transparency failures — lenders insisting "fees may vary" throughout the process without committing to specifics — signal weak service quality.
-Additional red flags include refusal to explain no-cost loan options, lack of published phone hours, failure to surface complete documentation requirements upfront, and unresolved complaints in California DRE public records.
+Fee-transparency failures are the most common tell.
+If a lender keeps saying "fees may vary" throughout the process without committing to specifics, that is a problem.
+Other red flags include refusal to explain no-cost loan options, no published phone hours, failure to surface complete documentation requirements upfront, and unresolved complaints in California DRE public records.

 Should I use a mortgage broker or go directly to a lender for California refinancing?

 Brokers add value for self-employed, variable-income, or credit-repair scenarios where access to multiple underwriting guidelines matters.
-W-2 salaried borrowers with strong credit and standard documentation often close faster with direct lenders offering integrated account access and speed advantages.
+W-2 salaried borrowers with strong credit and standard documentation often close faster with direct lenders that offer integrated account access and speed advantages.

 How do California's high-cost county loan limits affect refinancing options?

 The 2026 baseline conforming loan limit is $832,750, up $26,250 from 2025, with a high-cost ceiling of $1,249,125.
-California high-cost counties like Santa Clara and San Francisco allow larger conforming loans without jumbo pricing, requiring lenders familiar with elevated DTI ratios in these markets.
+California high-cost counties like Santa Clara and San Francisco allow larger conforming loans without jumbo pricing, which requires lenders who are familiar with elevated DTI ratios in those markets.

 What digital tools should I expect from a modern refinancing lender?

 Expect a full online application without phone intervention, real-time status tracking, self-service document upload, and e-signing.
-Ninety-two percent of borrowers research lenders online before contact, and 43 percent complete entire applications digitally, reflecting expectations for end-to-end digital execution without mandatory human intermediation.
+Ninety-two percent of borrowers research lenders online before making contact, and 43 percent complete entire applications digitally.
+That reflects real expectations for end-to-end digital execution without mandatory human intermediation.

 Last verified: 2026-05-29